-- 1. The number of reservations in SD.

-- 2. Which tribes live on those reservations.

-- 3. Where the reservations are located.

-- 4. Which two reservations are the largest in population and which reservation is the smallest.
+- 1. The number of reservations in SD. - 2.
+Which tribes live on those reservations. - 3.
+Where the reservations are located. - 4.
+Which two reservations are the largest in population and which reservation is the smallest.

-- 5. Which bands live on which reservations.

 South Dakota Standards

 Cultural Concept